International Opportunities for Students

 Texas A&M University is committed to providing access to high impact international opportunities for all students.
 The ability to engage successfully across cultures and the development of international leadership skills and global awareness are crucial for success as graduates enter the work force and commit to lifelong learning.

-These are programs led by a Texas A&M faculty member and students receive A&M credit.
-To find the most recent faculty-led program offerings, visit http://abroad.tamu.edu/Program-Types/Faculty-led.
+Programs led by a Texas A&M faculty member designed around specific A&M courses.
+To find the most recent offerings, visit http://abroad.tamu.edu/Program-Types/Faculty-led.

 Intern and Volunteer

-Students have a variety of options for credit or non-credit intern or volunteer abroad programs.
-Students can find opportunities through Texas A&M offices and students organizations as well as third-party affiliate providers at http://abroad.tamu.edu/Program-Types/Intern-Research-Volunteer.
+Students have a variety of options for credit or non-credit intern or volunteer abroad programs through Texas A&M offices and student organizations as well as third-party affiliate providers.
+Visit Education Abroad to learn more.

-Texas A&M University faculty engage in research in many foreign countries.
-Students who join faculty on research programs overseas, or who develop independent research opportunities, must register with the Education Abroad Programs Office.
-Learn more at http://abroad.tamu.edu/Program-Types/Intern-Research-Volunteer.
+Texas A&M faculty engage in research around the world.
+Students who join faculty to research overseas, who develop independent research opportunities, or attend conferences, must also register with Education Abroad.
+Learn more at http://abroad.tamu.edu/Program-Types/Independent-Travel.